-Currently in retail a perfect storm is rising.
-It is fueled by a number of phenomena coming together with the power of a hurricane.
-Generation Y & Z employees, the inadequacy of legacy systems, demands for new types of in-store experiences, an ever-rising threat from Amazon, Zalando and the likes.
-Add to that omni-consumers demanding seamless experiences across all touch points and a plethora of new advanced technologies available to retailers.
+Currently, in retail, a perfect storm is rising.
+It is fueled by a number of phenomena coming together with a hurricane’s power.
+Generation Y & Z employees, the inadequacy of legacy systems, demands for new types of in-store experiences, an ever-rising threat from Amazon, Zalando, and the likes.
+Add to that omni-consumers demanding seamless experiences across all touchpoints and a plethora of new advanced technologies available to retailers.

 The ability to change course, speed up, experiment, learn, mobilize and execute with great impact is now de facto a winning capability.

-Unfortunately, the actual use of in-store technology leaves a lot to the imagination.
+Unfortunately, in-store technology’s actual use leaves a lot to the imagination.

 The main hindrance in moving forward is an expectation that transformation and use will be too difficult.

 - 35% of retailers found it difficult to provide consistent in-store experiences

 - 51% of retailers reported not being able to make changes across all branches easily

 - 20% of retailers had to delay or reject a rollout of new in-store applications as a result of IT limitations